Configure Custom Domains with Self-Managed Certificates

 Additional steps for specific Auth0 features

 There are additional configuration steps you must complete depending on which Auth0 features you are using.
-See Configure Features to Use Custom Domains for more information.
+To learn more, read Configure Features to Use Custom Domains.

 Cloudflare uses a feature called CNAME Flattening, which affects Auth0 verification and certificate renewal in the way that it handles DNS records.
 We recommend that you turn off CNAME Flattening unless it's absolutely necessary.
-For details, see Cloudflare documentation.
+To learn more, read Cloudflare documentation.